kube-object-storage/lib-bucket-provisioner/README.md

 and can be accessed.
 This is true even if the pod is created prior to the OBC.

 ### Binding
 Bucket binding requires these steps before the bucket is accessible to an app pod:
-1. the creation of the physical bucket with the correct owner access key-pairs.
-This is done by each object store provisioner,
+1. the creation of the physical bucket with owner credentials.
+This step is required by each object store provisioner,
-1. the creation of user access key-pairs, in the form of a Secret, granting the app pod full access to this bucket (but not the ability to create new buckets).
+1. the creation of a Secret, based on the provisioner's returned credentials, residing in the OBC's namespace.
 This is done by the bucket library,
-1. the creation of a ConfigMap which defines the endpoint of this bucket.
+1. the creation of a ConfigMap which contains the endpoint of the bucket.
 Also done by the bucket lib,
-1. the creation of an OB watch/reconciler so that the actual-state-of-the-world is refected in the OB.
-Done by the bucket lib.

 `Bound` is one of the supported phases of an OB and OBC. `Bound` indicates that a bucket and all related artifacts have been created on behalf of the OBC.

-The credentials necessary to create a bucket need to be defined in an object store specific Secret, which must be the only secret in the object store's namespace.
-These credentials must grant CREATE access to the object store.
-The bucket lib will generate a user-based Secret which grants all access except the ability to CREATE buckets.
-The motivation here is to prevent an OBC author from using the generated access key to create buckets outside of Kubernetes.
+**Note:** bucket provisioners that wish to prevent the OBC author from creating buckets outside of the Kubernetes cluster should return credentials lacking CREATE access.

 ### Bucket Deletion
 Contsistent with PVCs, an OBC can be deleted but the underlying bucket is not removed due to concerns with deleting objects that cannot be easily recovered.
 However, OBC deletion triggers cleanup of the Kubernetes resources created on behalf of the bucket: the